ZenMastersTeam/Zen-UV/mkdocs/operators/reshape_island.md

       - **UV** - As a sum of UV edges length.
       - **Geometry** - As a sum of mesh edge length.
       - **Short** - As a distance from the first point to the last point of the edge loop.
-  - **Border Offset** - Offset all the vertices use the first point as a pivot.
+  - **Border Offset** - Offset all the vertices using the first point as a pivot.
 This leads to island scaling.

 ### Corner Sample: